sahilrajput03/useWhat/Readme.md

 A DECLARATIVE APPROACH FOR GLOBAL STATE IN A LESS IMPERTAIVE REACT ECOSYSTEM.
 # `useWhat` - global state management solution

+#### Changelog: version 1.0.17 includes good namings for if statements and all readable code alterations for conditions, and if else, separations to simple independent if statements with conditions.
+Yikes!!

 MOST ASKED QUESTION 😴 :

 **Q. What to use for state management in react ?**